-Operational all risk coverage - loss of profit
+All-risk insurance policy with coverage for loss of profit

-Operational all risk insurance provides coverage for all risks of loss or physical damage to the insured's property and/or for risks for which it is responsible while situated in the location(s) described in the policy, provided that such damages occurred accidentally, suddenly and in an unforeseen manner and make it necessary to repair and/or replace as a direct consequence of any of the risks covered by the insurance policy.
-The aim of this policy is to cover the loss of profit caused by the interruption of the activities as a result of the accident, both as regards the profit that is no longer obtained and the expenses the Company continues to bear despite its inactivity, such that the insured may be in the same financial situation as if the accident had not occurred.
+The Company has taken out all-risk insurance coverage for all the risks of loss or physical damage, whether it is accidental or unforeseeable, including machinery failures and loss of profit as a result, up to 12 months, directly and totally attributable to any cause.
+The aim of this policy is to cover the losses caused by the interruption of the activities as a result of the accident, both as regards the profit that is no longer obtained and the expenses the Company continues to bear despite its inactivity, such that the insured may be in the same financial situation as if the accident had not occurred.